JetBrains/compose-multiplatform-desktop-template/README.md

    <img alt="New project" src="readme_images/open.png" height="500" />

    The first run may take some time.
-Once it's completed, you'll see the following output:

 3. Click the button several times and see that the application reacts and updates the UI: